uf2020/ccxt/Manual.md

 - `market.symbols / market['symbols'] / $market->symbols`: A non-associative array (a list) of symbols available with a market, sorted in alphabetical order.
 These are the keys of the `market.products` property.
 Symbols are loaded and reloaded from products.

+- `market.currencies / market['currencies'] / $market->currencies`: A non-associative array (a list) of currency codes (usually 3 or 4 letters) available with a market, sorted in alphabetical order.
+Currencies are loaded and reloaded from products.

 - `market.products_by_id / market['products_by_id'] / $market->products_by_id`: An associative array of products indexed by exchange-specific ids.
 Market products should be loaded prior to accessing this property.

 - `market.proxy / market['proxy'] / $market->proxy`: A string literal containing base URL of http(s) proxy, `''` by default.
 For use with web browsers and from blocked locations.
 An example of a proxy string is `'http://crossorigin.me/'`.
 The absolute exchange endpoint URL is appended to this string before sending the HTTP request.